cyborg5/TinyUSB_Mouse_and_Keyboard/readme.md

-﻿# Problems developed with this code.
-Do not download yet.
-It worked yesterday but not today.
-# TinyUSB Mouse and Keyboard libraries
+﻿# TinyUSB Mouse and Keyboard libraries

 These libraries provide an Arduino Mouse.h and Keyboard.h compatible API for TinyUSB stack mouse and keyboard control.